aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.35.21 (November 19, 2024) ##
+* FIX: Make sure initializing files are included when necessary in PluginLogic.php since JetPack seems to be including that file early, by itself, without loading the plugin correctly for some reason.

 ## Version 2.35.20 (November 18, 2024) ##
 * FIX: Resolved a security issue by no longer decoding query parameters when redirecting to a 404 page.